 A piece of tissue (graft) is often sewn into place to cover the holes in the tunica albuginea.
 The graft might be tissue from your own body, human or animal tissue, or a synthetic material.

-This procedure is generally used in cases of more-severe curvature or deformity, such as indentations.
-This procedure is associated with greater risks of worsening erectile function when compared to the plication procedures.
+This procedure is generally used in men with more-severe curvature or deformity, such as indentations.
+This procedure is associated with greater risks of worsening erectile function when compared with the plication procedures.

 Another type of implant is inflated with a pump implanted in the scrotum.
 Penile implants might be considered if you have both Peyronie's disease and erectile dysfunction.